 We’ve tried several different cloth trainers over the years and I’ve enjoyed sharing my feedback with you.
-Check out my past posts on J&N Baby (very affordable and great for experienced potty learners) and Snap-EZ (wonderful for all ages and stages) and Flips (affordable, reusable and adjustable).

 Today I’m reviewing the sized Tinkle Time Trainers by Ladder Hill Design.
 You can order custom daytime or nighttime trainers with lots of different options – pull-up styles, snapping styles, fold-over-elastic pants with or without snaps, and trainers with stuffable pockets.
 Ladder Hill also offers bamboo fleece soaker pads for extra absorbency.

 If you are interested in obtaining the pattern for these trainers, you can contact Ladder Hill Designs for a seamstress license.